metarank/metarank/doc/dev/production-recommendations.md

 For production deployment, you should only use the `serve` mode.
 You can have as many `serve` instances as you need, depending on the load you have and you can perform graceful restarts of Metarank with 0 downtime.

+Resource consumption of the `serve` mode is relatively low as it performs minimal computations, so you can use cheaper nodes than when training the model.

 ## Re-training